-A lot of our editing clients at Ideas on Fire are working on their book or dissertation, and although they love their project they hit a wall when it comes time to find a framework for all the research questions, objects, and ideas they have gathered.
-They’re sitting on pages and pages of notes, potential outlines, and paragraphs on various topics but have yet to find the big, overarching structure or framework that ties all that stuff together into a cohesive manuscript.
-So here’s how to create a framework for your book or dissertation.
+A lot of our editing clients at Ideas on Fire are working on their book or dissertation, and although they love their project, they hit a wall when it comes time to find a framework for all the research questions, objects, and ideas they have gathered.
+They’re sitting on pages and pages of brainstorming sketches, notes, potential outlines, and paragraphs on various topics but have yet to find the big, overarching structure or framework that ties all that stuff together into a cohesive manuscript.
+So here’s how to create a strong dissertation or book structure.

 Sit down with those objects and write out some thick descriptions of them.
 What do they look, sound, smell, taste, or feel like?
 Who made them, when, and where?
 Who is the audience for them and how do you know that?
 What are the major themes present in those objects?
 For example, if you’re looking at immigration laws from a particular time period, what are the major issues, population groups, and ideologies they address?